Flexible Instructional Days (FID)

 What's the benefit of a FID?

-Implementing FIDs will eliminate the need for make-up days in the event of school cancelations.
-Traditionally, snow make-up days have extended the school year by one or more days in June.
+In the event of a cancellation of in-person instruction, implementing FIDs will eliminate the need for make-up days.
 The District can use up to five (5) FIDs per school year.
 FIDs are considered a school day and count toward the number of instructional days/hours required under Article 15 of the Public School Code and Chapter 11 of the State Board of Education regulations.

 If the District calls for a FID, how will I know?